In This Article...

 This isn’t going to completely screw up her sleeping habits.
 It’s a short term solution.

 Even if this “short term solution” ends up becoming a “long term habit,” it’s not the end of the world!
-We can talk together and hit the reset button next week.
+Talk with an expert, create a plan, and hit the reset button next week.

 Don’t #5: Jump Back to Work